erichexter/Should/README.markdown

         list.ShouldContain(item);
     }

-Should also provides a fluent API.
-Here are the same assertions as above using the fluent API.
+###Fluent

 Should.Fluent is a direct port of [ShouldIt](http://code.google.com/p/shouldit).

-**Install ShouldFluent from nuget**
+This example shows the same assertions as above except using the fluent API.

+Install from nuget.

-    PhM> install-package ShouldFluent
+    PM> install-package ShouldFluent

 The following shows the same assertions as above but in the fluent style.